jawaradurrette/configure-ad/README.md

 <img src="https://i.imgur.com/RHPDpla.png" height="80%" width="80%" alt="Active Directory Install"/>
 </p>
 <p>
-  This is the Active Directory Users and Computers (ADUC) management console, which indicates that Active Directory Domain Services (AD DS) role has been installed on this server.
+  This is the Active Directory Users and Computers (ADUC) management console, which indicates that the Active Directory Domain Services (AD DS) role has been installed on this server.
 This tool is mainly used by administrators to manage users, groups, computers, and other objects within an Active Directory domain.
 This is also part of an Active Directory domain and is configured as a domain controller.
 </p>
 <br />